maciejdluzen/tennisleague/README.md

 Unfortunately, the app is not the fastest due to having a basic, free heroku plan and it takes a while to load the page properly.
 Please bear with it ;)

 Please familiarize yourself with the app functionalities.
+There are 5 accounts login details provided in the bottom section.

 ## Introduction